villette0/M6C-Weather_Dashboard/README.md

 # Weather Dashboard

 ## Website Description
-The website enables a user to search a city or select it from suggestions to display a weather forecast for the upcoming days.
+The website enables a user to search a city to display a weather forecast for the upcoming days.
+The user can also click a button from recent search history to repeat the search.
+The current weather is displayed with the five day forecast below.
+The UV Index is displayed in a corresponding color for severity and an icon represents the type of weather for the day.

 ## Challenge Description
 The weather dashboard runs in the browser and features dynamically updated HTML and CSS.
-It uses OpenWeather One Call API (https://openweathermap.org/api/one-call-api) to retrieve weather data for cities.
-It uses localStorage to store persistent data.
+It uses OpenWeather One Call API (https://openweathermap.org/api/one-call-api) to retrieve weather data for cities via their lattitude and longitude.
+Functions with parameters are used to display data from the API results.
+Arrays are used to populate the five day forecast as well as the localStorage.
+It uses localStorage to store persistent data, which in this case is recent search history populated to buttons.

 ## User Story